 What is an invasive species and why are they trouble in our area?
 Learn how to identify and properly handle invasive species found in Michigan.

 Learn how to use a compass and complete our challenging compass course.
 This is great for team-building and scout groups!

 Looking for something different?
-Contact Torey Fry, our Environmental Education Coordinator to create a one-of-a-kind program to fit your needs!
+Contact Torey Caviston, our Environmental Education Coordinator to create a one-of-a-kind program to fit your needs!